kingandmcgaw/handbook/README.md

 0. Write a good commit message.
 0. Share your branch.
 0. Submit a GitHub pull request.
-0. Ask for a code review in Campfire.
+0. Ask for a code review on the request or in Flowdock.
 0. A team member other than the author reviews the pull request.
 They follow Code Review guidelines to avoid miscommunication.
-0. They make comments and ask questions directly on lines of code in the GitHub web interface or in Campfire.
+0. They make comments and ask questions directly on lines of code in GitHub.
-When satisfied, they comment on the pull request "Ready to merge."
+0. When satisfied, they comment on the pull request with the `:shipit:` (:shipit:) emoji.
 0. Rebase interactively.
 Squash commits like "Fix whitespace" into one or a small number of valuable commit(s).
 Edit commit messages to reveal intent.
 0. View a list of new commits.
 View changed files.
 Merge branch into master.
 0. Delete your remote feature branch.